 After exposing cuts to public services for the Maasai in the Ngorongoro Conservation Area of Tanzania at the end of 2022, the Oakland Institute offers the following urgent update, detailing forced cattle seizures by the government in an ongoing attempt to force the Maasai off their lands.
+The following article was published in the March-April 2023 issue of NewsNotes.

 The government of Tanzania is further escalating the pressure on the Maasai [in the Ngorongoro Conservation Area] by seizing their cattle.
 Once captured, the cattle are auctioned off and exported from the area, unless the owners manage to get it back by paying a ransom to the authorities.